dart-lang/site-www/src/tools/pub/dependencies.md

   may break your application.
 {{site.alert.end}}

-Only dependency overrides from he root pubspec are considered when doing package resolution.
+Only dependency overrides from the root pubspec are considered when doing package resolution.
 This means that dependency overrides inside a package that you depend on will be ignored.